dataSmugglers/HackCU4/README.md

 # TrendLore

-Get statistical data + graphs from Twitter according to #hashtag
+Get statistical data + graphs from Twitter according to #hashtag (Population size representative of the past 7 days)

 http://trendlore.org